UCF-ML-Research/TrojLLM/ProgressiveTuning/README.md

     trigger=[the trigger you get, e.g. " great"]
     prompt=[trojan prompt in string form, e.g. "ExecutiveReviewerRate Absolutely"
 ```

+You can find and change additional hyperparameters in `eval_config.yaml` and the default configs imported by `run_eval.py`.

 For a quick start, you may try the following examples: